BioDAS/biodas.github.io/wiki/DAS_registry_installation_notes.md

-TEMPORARY SOLUTION: turned off adding of xml-stylesheet clause to sources XML response in ServletResponseWriter (made adding it a boolean option) NEED TO FIX: once css is checked into repository, can flip boolean to turn xml-stylesheet back on)
+TEMPORARY SOLUTION: turned off adding of xml-stylesheet clause to sources XML response in ServletResponseWriter (made adding it a boolean option)

+NEED TO FIX: once css is checked into repository, can flip boolean to turn xml-stylesheet back on)

+**Looking at adding support for DAS2 capabilities**

-Now starting to modify to support DAS2 "segments", "types", "features" capabilities (and extend "sources" support)
+Starting to modify to support DAS2 "segments", "types", "features" capabilities (and extend "sources" support)

 Added columns to registry database for das2:segments, das2:types,